amit1235813/Finance-Claimer/readme.txt

 4. Frontend URL being used to send requests - no slash in beginning
 5. White list all IP addresses in MongoDB
 6. Use absolute path for the folder to be on the safe side
-7. Tested deploy on Cercel server.
+7. Tested deploy on Vercel server.
 8. Changed name of library from @hapi/Joi to @hapi/joi - This was crashing the app.
 9. Created alert for Prod to get confirmation of user creation.